London Borough of Tower Hamlets: History

+Administrative history

+The area of the modern borough had historically been part of the hundred of Ossulstone in county of Middlesex.
+Ossulstone was subsequently divided into four divisions, one of which was the Tower Division, also known as the Tower Hamlets, which covered a larger area than the modern borough, also including parts of Hackney.
+From at least the 17th century the Tower Division was a liberty with judicial and administrative independence from the rest of the county.
+The liberty appears to have arisen from much older obligations on inhabitants of the area to provide military service to the Constable of the Tower of London.

+From 1856 the area was governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
+In 1900 the lower tier was reorganised into metropolitan boroughs, including the Metropolitan Borough of Bethnal Green, the Metropolitan Borough of Poplar and the Metropolitan Borough of Stepney.

+The modern borough was created in 1965 under the London Government Act 1963.
+It was a merger of the old boroughs of Bethnal Green, Poplar and Stepney, and was named Tower Hamlets after the historic liberty.

 Geography

-Physical geography

 Tower Hamlets is in East London, north of the River Thames.
 The City of London lies to the west, the London Borough of Hackney to the north, while the River Lea forms the boundary with the London Borough of Newham to the east.
 The River Lea also forms the boundary between the historic counties of Middlesex and Essex.
 The borough's Thames frontage extends from the Tower Dock inlet, immediately west of the Tower of London, through several miles of former docklands, including the Isle of Dogs peninsula, to the confluence of the Thames and Lea at Blackwall.

-The areas along the Thames and Lea flood plains were historically frequently flooded, but the Thames Barrier, further east, has reduced that risk.
+Areas along the Thames and Lea flood plains were historically frequently flooded, but the Thames Barrier, further east, has reduced that risk.

-The Regent's Canal enters the borough from Hackney to meet the River Thames at Limehouse Basin.
+Regent's Canal enters the borough from Hackney to meet the River Thames at Limehouse Basin.
 A stretch of the Hertford Union Canal leads from the Regent's canal, at a basin in the north of Mile End, to join the River Lea at Old Ford.
 A further canal, Limehouse Cut, London's oldest, leads from locks at Bromley-by-Bow to Limehouse Basin.
 Most of the canal tow-paths are open to both pedestrians and cyclists.

-The Borough includes open spaces such as Victoria Park, King Edward Memorial Park, Mile End Park, Island Gardens and part of the Queen Elizabeth Olympic Park.
+The borough includes open spaces such as Victoria Park, King Edward Memorial Park, Mile End Park, Island Gardens and part of the Queen Elizabeth Olympic Park.